eraybasar/pesdk-docs/_guides/ios/v6_5/introduction/overview.md

 # Overview

 Our SDK provides tools for adding photo editing capabilities to your iOS application with a big variety of filters that can be previewed in realtime.
-Unlike other apps that allow a live preview of filters, the Photo Editor SDK even provides a live preview when using high-resolution images.
+Unlike other apps that allow a live preview of filters, the PhotoEditor SDK even provides a live preview when using high-resolution images.
 We do not have any resolution limits, the framework is written in Swift and allows for easy customization.
 Additionally we support adding stickers and text in a non-destructive manner, which means that you can change the position, size, scale and order at any given time, even after applying other effects or cropping the photo.

 <div class="documentation__disclaimer">